ruinernin/foxystreams/README.md

 ### Scraper
 It is recommended to leave this as 'TorrentApi' by default and use 'BitLord' as a backup via an external player.

-### Reset auth
-This will clear any saved login details for the current provider. _(Note: this means the currently saved provider, not selected)_

 ### Show cached only
 Set this to only show cached items, removing the ability to add magnets to the